 ANC time code can be displayed in the active picture area when turned on.
-Selecting the arrow to the right of the Time Code field allows this window to be displayed in three different positions and sizes.
+Selecting the arrow to the right of the Time Code field allows This window allows it to be displayed in 3 different positions and 3 different sizes.

 The Time Code Displays window also controls display of time code information on the HDMI® monitor output.
-Time code is available on the locking reference input and on each video input that is analyzed.
+Time code is available on the locking reference input an on each video input that is analysed.